-The Interim Condensed Consolidated Financial Statements for the nine-month period ended September 30, 2018, and all other Financial Statements referred to herein, have been prepared in accordance with International Financial Reporting Standards ("IFRS"), consistently applied, and all amounts and currencies reported therein, and in this MD&A, are in Canadian dollars, unless otherwise noted.
-The ongoing accounting policies are more particularly described in the Notes to the Audited Consolidated Financial Statements for the year ended December 31, 2017.
+The Consolidated Financial Statements for the three-month period ended March 31, 2018, and all other Financial Statements referred to herein, have been prepared in accordance with International Financial Reporting Standards ("IFRS"), consistently applied, and all amounts and currencies reported therein, and in this MD&A, are in Canadian dollars, unless otherwise noted.
+The ongoing accounting policies are more particularly described in the Notes to the Audited Consolidated Financial Statements for three-month period ended March 31, 2018.
 Please refer to the Company's annual and quarterly financial statement filings, including material interim press releases, on the regulatory website -- www.SEDAR.com.